 Create synthetic monitoring and RUM

-Pairing synthetic and real user monitoring services give websites a holistic view of the user experience, from general page interactions to specifics of form submissions or shopping carts.
+Pairing synthetic and real user monitoring services gives websites a holistic view of the user experience, from general page interactions to specifics of form submissions or shopping carts.
 The added elements of RUM provide detailed performance reports based on browser type, operating system, device, and geography.

 Page speed best practices

-Layer free monitoring tools
+Layer-free monitoring tools

 Use free tools for a comprehensive overview of page speed performance.
 This tactic also offers the security that comes with monitoring redundancy, which helps compare and validate the accuracy of your free tools' results.